 Quality of education

 Online college is a significant investment, and students have every right to expect a quality education that equips them with the knowledge and skills needed to excel in their chosen field.
-Accreditation processes mean there are baseline standards for the quality of education institutions and programs offer students and that there’s accountability if they fall short of those standards.
+Accreditation processes mean there are baseline standards for the quality of education institutions and programs provide.
+It also ensures that schools are held accountable if they fall short of those standards.
 When reviewing schools, accreditors look at expected and actual student outcomes, curriculum, financial viability, infrastructure, available student resources, and more.
 Without these guardrails, students can find themselves at institutions that don’t meet their basic needs or provide a quality education.

 Financial aid eligibility